 We end this section with the following result.
 Let $C$ be a Cantor space.
 By a result of Rubin \cite[p.
-492]{rubin}, every automorphism of $\Homeo(C)$ is inner\footnote{This result has been brought to our notice by Yves de Cornulier}.
+492, (6)]{rubin}, every automorphism of $\Homeo(C)$ is inner\footnote{This result was brought to our notice by Yves de Cornulier}.
 Also, note that $\Homeo(C)$ has infinitely many (more precisely uncountably many) conjugacy classes (see \cite[Section 5, Theorem IV]{and58}).
-Therefore by \lemref{inner} $\Homeo(C)$ has the $R_{\infty}$-property.
-We record this discussion as follows: \begin{lemma} Let $X$ be a topological space homeomorphic to the Cantor space, then $\Homeo(X)$ possesses the $R_{\infty}$-property. \end{lemma}
+Therefore by \lemref{inner}, $\Homeo(C)$ has the $R_{\infty}$-property.
+We record this discussion as follows: \begin{lemma} If $X$ is a topological space homeomorphic to the Cantor space, then $\Homeo(X)$ possesses the $R_{\infty}$-property. \end{lemma}